jorgelbg/dissect-tester/README.md

 {"level":"info","timestamp":"2020-06-30T01:42:16.838+0200","caller":"dissect-tester/main.go:137","msg":"Server is running","port":8080}
 ```

 Indicating the the server is running.
-Head your browser to http://localhost:8080/ and enjoy 🎉.
+Point your browser to http://localhost:8080/ and enjoy 🎉.

 Your browser should show the following: